bediger4000/arithmetic-parser/README.md

 Compare to [my earlier incarnation](https://github.com/bediger4000/arithmetic-expressions) which was more-or-less a Go transliteration of a C program.

-This version does share the implementation of the parse tree with my earlier incarnation.
+This version does share most of the implementation of the parse tree with my earlier incarnation.
+It has an idiomatic Go arithmetic evaluation.

 ## Build